navsterrr/mobile-qa/README.md

 3. In the browserstack.yml file, replace ```username``` and ```accesskey``` values with the ones sent to you via the Google Document.

+4. In the browserstack.yml file, replace ```android-app-id``` or ```ios-app-id``` values with the ones sent to you via the Google Document.

+    - Choose whether to write the test for Android or iOS.
+If you choose Android, set the ```android-app-id``` value.
+If you choose iOS, set the ```ios-app-id``` value.

-4. Open the Appium Inspector and select Browserstack as the Cloud Provider.
+5. Open the Appium Inspector and select Browserstack as the Cloud Provider.

-5. Enter the Browserstack username and access key (same values that you adjusted in step 3) and set the desired capabilities (hint: you can find the app path in the browserstack.yml file)
+6. Enter the Browserstack username and access key (same values that you adjusted in step 3) and set the desired capabilities (hint: you can find the app path in the browserstack.yml file)

-6. Start the Appium Inspector session and go through the steps of the test case defined in the Google document.
+7. Start the Appium Inspector session and go through the steps of the test case defined in the Google document.
 The username and password for the TeamSnap app were sent to you via the Google document.

-7. Write your test case defined in the Google Doc Instructions.
+8. Write your test case defined in the Google Doc Instructions.
 There is a spot in AppTest.java called: ```/* Write your test steps here */```

-8. Run your test!
+9. Run your test!
 Here are two options:

     - Using Maven:
       - Android: ```mvn test -Pandroid```